 Jeremy Leggett is founding director of Solarcentury, an international solar solutions company.
 He is also founding chair of SolarAid which builds solar lighting markets in Africam, a charity funded with 5% of Solarcentury’s annual profits.

 Leggett chaired Carbon Tracker, a climate-and-finance think tank analysing climate risk in capital markets.
 He was the first winner of the Hillary Laureate for International Leadership in Climate Change (2009), won the Gothenburg Prize (2015), and was the first non-Dutch winner of a Royal Dutch Honorary Sustainability Award in 2016.
 He has been described by the Observer newspaper as “Britain’s most respected green energy boss”.

-He is author of five books, all of them critically-acclaimed: The Carbon War (2000), an eye-witness account of the climate negotiations in the 1990s; Half Gone (2005), an account of the interaction between oil depletion and climate change; The Solar Century (2009), a vision of the solar revolution; and The Energy of Nations: Risk Blindness and the Road to Renaissance (2013).
-His latest book, The Winning of the Carbon War, is a front-line account of energy and climate between 2013 and 2015, ending on the last night of the Paris Climate Summit.
-He is a contributor to the Guardian and the Financial Times.
+Leggett is author of four books, the most recent of which is The Winning of The Carbon War, an account of what he sees as the “turnaround years” in the dawn of the global energy transition.
+His other books are The Carbon War, an eye-witness account of the climate negotiations in the 1990s; Half Gone, an account of the interaction between oil depletion and climate change; The Solar Century, a vision of the solar revolution; and The Energy of Nations: Risk Blindness and the Road to Renaissance.